-A maximum of 9 hours of graduate-level courses taken elsewhere as a graduate student can be transferred to the master's POS provided that the student supplies adequate proof that each course corresponds to at least a 500-level course at Purdue and that the subject matter is not duplicated by the courses taken here.
+A maximum of 9 credits of graduate-level courses taken as a graduate student at another university can be transferred to the master's POS provided that the student supplies adequate proof that each course was taken with the past five years, corresponds to at least a 500-level course at Purdue, and does not contain subject matter duplicated by the courses taken here.
 Graduate 500 or 600-level courses the student has taken as an undergraduate, earned a grade of B or better (B- is not sufficient), and had certified as excess (see Undergraduate/Graduate Program in Section 5.3) may also be listed on the master's POS.
 A maximum of 9 credits may be obtained by transfer and undergraduate excess courses.
 Grades of B or better are required for all such courses.